mohitks7/ayurgenomics/README.md

 # ayurgenomics
-Sno vs r-r values file contains the python code of linear as well as polynomial regression of sno vs r-r values. spo2 vs r-r values file contains the python code of linear and polynomial regression of spo2 vs r-r values. spo2 vs r-r gives much better approximation than sno vs r-r values.
+This repository contains all the code of data files of Ayurgenomics project.
+Linear regression and polynomial regression is done in uploded files.